Cressy is a rural township that sits below the Great Western Tiers on the Norfolk Plains and is home to the well-known Tasmanian Trout Expo.

 Cressy is Tasmania's only 'troutified' township as the local area is a mecca for fly fishing.
 Known as the 'Gateway to Trout Fishing Paradise' the town offers access to Brumby's Creek, and the Weirs, along with the Macquarie, Lake and Liffey rivers - all top spots that attract anglers from around the world.

-The area of Norfolk Plains, which takes in the Cressy district, was at one time the richest wheat growing area in Tasmania.
-Today more specialised crops are grown, such as poppies for the pharmaceutical industry.
+The area of Norfolk Plains, which takes in the Cressy district, was once the richest wheat growing area in Tasmania.
+Today more specialised crops are grown such as poppies for the pharmaceutical industry.

 - Enjoy some of the best fly fishing in the world in the nearby Lakes district